NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Introduction

 \section{Introduction}

 Realistic cloth simulation is a central, long-standing and challenging problem in computer graphics.
-It arises in game engines, computer animation, movie production, and digital art, to only name a few areas.
+It arises in game engines, computer animation, movie production, digital art, and garment digitisation, only to name a few areas.
 To date, it has been mostly addressed with physics-based simulators operating on explicit geometric representations, \textit{i.e.,} meshes and particle systems.

-While recent physics-based simulators~\cite{guo2018material, wang2021gpu, li2022diffcloth, li2018implicit, li2020p} can produce realistic 3D simulations that obey various types of boundary conditions, \textit{e.g.,} gravity, wind, interactions with objects, and consider secondary effects, \textit{e.g.,} self-collisions, their operational principle remains limited in several ways.
-First, they work on explicit surface representations, e.g., meshes, as well as fixed time integration steps and, therefore, inherently assume a pre-defined spatial and temporal resolution that cannot be easily changed once the simulation is accomplished.
-Moreover, it is difficult to edit the output 3D state without re-running the simulation (\textit{e.g.,} changing the cloth geometry or fabric type).
-Moreover, re-running with different meshing and frame rates leads to different simulation outcomes, which is often problematic for downstream applications.
-Second, many of them are not trivially differentiable, which could be a disadvantage when combined with modern neural architectures.
-Third, explicit geometric representations require notoriously large amounts of storage for the simulation outcomes: The memory size grows 1) linearly with the number of points and 2) linearly with the number of meshes in a sequence.
+While recent simulators~\cite{guo2018material, wang2021gpu, li2022diffcloth, li2018implicit, li2020p, Liang2019} can produce realistic 3D simulations that obey various types of boundary conditions and consider secondary effects, but their operational principle remains limited in several ways.
+First, they work on discrete surface representations such as meshes and points inherently assuming a pre-defined spatial resolution that cannot be easily changed once the simulation is accomplished.
+Second, re-running with different meshing of the same initial template leads to different folds and wrinkles, which is often problematic for downstream applications.
+Third, explicit geometries require notoriously large amounts of storage for the detailed simulation: the memory size grows linearly with the number of points.
+Moreover, it is difficult to integrate simulators into learning frameworks and to edit the output 3D state without re-running the simulation.

-The recent advances in physics-informed neural networks~\cite{raissi2019physics, hao2022physics} as well as the success of neural fields \cite{mildenhall2020nerf,xie2022neural}, makes us question if continuous coordinate-based representations can alleviate these limitations.